 Pimm’s

-Pimm’s is waterside, and when I say waterside, I mean 10 feet from the ocean.
-We almost got wet sitting here at night as the strong wind was pushing the waves up closer our table!
+Pimm’s sits directly on the water, and when I say waterside, I mean a handful of feet from the ocean!
+The waves creep close enough that you feel a part of it.
 It is super elegant and romantic and the cuisine is elevated Anguillan — Carribean classics with an international twist and a focus on the freshest seafood.
+We ate here a handful of times and enjoyed many things on the menu.

 Uchu